archiparekh/sds-final-project/README.md

 Median income data by state for 2019 was available on the NCES website.
 The data there was sourced from the US Census.
 I used webscraping to extract this data. https://nces.ed.gov/programs/digest/d20/tables/dt20_102.30.asp

+### Findings of Interest
+Food insecurity and fast food restaurant density are not correlated (0.17).
+After reading a few articles online, I found that middle class people are the highest consumers of fast food.
+This seems to explain why the correlation coefficient is so low.
+Food insecurity and income is strongly correlated (0.68).
+This is expected, given that lower income reduces access to good food options.

 ### Description of Files
 To see the source code for the website, see **`app.R`**, **`server.R`**, **`ui.R`**.
 **`get_fast_food_data.R`** contains the script for aggregating restaurant data.